Dearcmhara

-Dearcmhara (pronounced like "jark vara"; Scottish Gaelic: "marine lizard") is a genus of marine reptile from the early to mid-Jurassic period around 170 million years ago, known from fossil remains found on the island of Skye in Scotland.
+Dearcmhara (pronounced "jark vara"; Scottish Gaelic: "marine lizard") is an extinct genus of ichthyosaurian marine reptile from the early to mid-Jurassic period around 170 million years ago, known from fossil remains found on the island of Skye in Scotland.
 The type species is Dearcmhara shawcrossi.
-Fragmentary fossil remains of the animal were discovered by an amateur fossil hunter in 1959 and were subsequently donated to a museum, but it was not until 2014 that a scientific research project determined that the fossils were of a previously unknown species.
+Fragmentary fossil remains of the animal were discovered by an amateur fossil hunter in 1959 and were subsequently donated to a museum, but it was not until 2014 that a scientific research project determined that the fossils belonged to a previously unknown species.

 Description

 Dearcmhara was a basal neoichthyosaurian ichthyosaur, measuring around 14 ft in length.
 It lived in a warm, shallow sea in what is now the north-west of Scotland.
 Much of Skye was underwater at the time and was joined with the rest of the UK as part of a large island between the landmasses that were later to become Europe and North America.
 The type species, Dearcmhara shawcrossi, was discovered in an extremely incomplete state with only four bones remaining from the animal's skeleton; however, this has been sufficient to allow researchers to identify unique features that are not seen on other ichthyosaurs.
 The bones come from the back, tail and forefin, with the upper fin bone or humerus (holotype GLAHM 152378/1) providing strong evidence of the creature being a new species.
 It possesses a large triangular projection and a deep pit where muscles and ligaments were probably attached.